 Sure!
 Ask whatever you want.

-I’ve already read pretty much everything that’s available about you and all the interviews you gave to other magazines and blogs about your career and the moment you started Frank PR… so the first question I’ve got is: when did you exactly realise that you wanted to do this, on your own, with your co-founder?
+The first question is: when did you exactly realise that you wanted to do this, on your own, with your co-founder?

 What was your dream job as a child?